vuthanhtung2412/vuthanhtung2412/README.md

 - 🏫 I'm a M2 at INSA de Rennes 🐻.
 I major in Computer Science👨‍💻 and Cloud Computing☁️.
 - I am a bleeding edge technologies enthusiast (such technologies are deep learning 🤖 and quantum information ⚛️).
 - My previous intern is at ARMOR Group as a DevOps engineer ♾️.
-- I worked at a physics lab at my school studying quantum properties of NV defects 🧑‍🔬.
+- I worked at a physics lab at my school for 3 months to study quantum properties of NV defects 🧑‍🔬.

 ### Connect with me: